Greeks vote with wallets in fear of euro zone exit

 The White House said Obama and Monti agreed on the need to intensify efforts to revive economic growth and job creation in Europe, apparently siding with Hollande in his drive to temper German-led austerity policies.

-Among the sceptical chorus, British Prime Minister David Cameron told parliament in London of the euro zone: "It either has to make up or it is looking at a potential break-up.
-That is the choice they have to make, and it is a choice they cannot long put off.
+Among the skeptical chorus, British Prime Minister David Cameron told parliament in London of the euro zone: "It either has to make up or it is looking at a potential break-up.
+That is the choice they have to make, and it is a choice they cannot long put off."

 Canadian Finance Minister Jim Flaherty, a frequent scourge, said Europeans should abandon the single currency if they were not willing to do more to assist member states in trouble.